Hyperparameter Optimization in Classification Learner App

 After you choose a particular type of model to train, for example a decision tree or a support vector machine (SVM), you can tune your model by selecting different advanced options.
 For example, you can change the maximum number of splits for a decision tree or the box constraint of an SVM.
 Some of these options are internal parameters of the model, or hyperparameters, that can strongly affect its performance.
 Instead of manually selecting these options, you can use hyperparameter optimization within the Classification Learner app to automate the selection of hyperparameter values.
 For a given model type, the app tries different combinations of hyperparameter values by using an optimization scheme that seeks to minimize the model classification error, and returns a model with the optimized hyperparameters.
 You can use the resulting model as you would any other trained model.

 Because hyperparameter optimization can lead to an overfitted model, the recommended approach is to create a separate test set before importing your data into the Classification Learner app.
-After you train your optimizable model, you can export it from the app and see how it performs on your test set.
+After you train your optimizable model, you can see how it performs on your test set.
 For an example, see Train Classifier Using Hyperparameter Optimization in Classification Learner App.

 To perform hyperparameter optimization in Classification Learner, follow these steps: